iamjpotts/passivized_vault_client/README.md

 The above warning means this library could potentially break with newer versions of Vault.

-The library is experimental, and currently tested only with Vault 1.11.
+The library is experimental, and tested with Vault 1.11 through 1.12.

 ## GPG Key Generation